 Old Government Cottage was opened as a museum in 1965 by Sir Eric Woodward, Governor of NSW, as part of Bathurst's sesquicentennial celebration.
 It was believed at the time that the cottage had been built in 1817 as the residence of the Commandant of the Bathurst Settlement, established in 1815 by Governor Macquarie.
 Subsequent research has established that the Commandant's residence, also known as Government House, was a short distance away on a site extending from the Bathurst Aquatic Centre into George Street.
 However, the origins of Old Government Cottage remain a mystery.
 While it could possibly date from as early as the mid-1820s, the available evidence suggests the cottage may have been built around 1850 by Miss Anne Falloon, proprietress of a school for young ladies.
 Miss Falloon's previous home, together with her school, had been in the now demolished Commandant's residence, a coincidence offering an explanation for later confusion over the cottage's history.
 It has though proven to be a fortuitous mistake, for it has preserved intact a rare example of an early Bathurst home.

-An interpretive display from Bathurst's earliest history has been set up within the building by the Society's curator Christopher Morgan.
+An interpretive display from Bathurst's earliest history has been set up within the building, focussing on the settlement timeline.

-Volunteers open this cottage each Sunday from 12 noon to 4pm with the special cost of only $4.00 for Adults and Senior or Child $2.00.
+Volunteers open this cottage on the fourth Sunday of each month from 12 noon to 4pm, entry is $4.00 for Adults and Senior or Child $2.00.